 The Walsh house.
 During the debriefing, Brandon tells his parents that while Brenda is putting up a brave front, it's unmistakable that she and Dylan are getting on each others' nerves.
 And since Dylan has been sleeping by himself on the couch the last few nights, it's unlikely that he and Brenda have been knockin' boots.
 This news causes Papa Walsh to immediately perk up, and he breathes an audible sigh of relief.

 Kelly's house.
 It's the middle of the night, and Jackie goes into the nursery to check on Erin.
 She's surprised to find Kelly in the rocking chair with the baby in her arms.
-Kelly refers to her new sister as “the miracle of life” and tells her mom that she doesn't want to miss any part of it...so she's made the decision not to go to Paris for the summer.
-She would much rather rather stay home and bond with little Erin.
-And also hook up with Dylan...but we'll get into that soon enough.
+Kelly refers to her new sister as "the miracle of life" and tells her mom that she doesn't want to miss any part of it...so she's made the decision not to go to Paris for the summer.
+She would much rather stay home and bond with little Erin.
+And also hook up with Dylan - squeal! - but we'll get into all that soon enough.

 Dylan's house.
 Kelly and Donna drop by to visit Brenda.
-When Brenda greets them with “Bonjour, travellers” Donna starts fake weeping.
-She's newly freaked out because Kelly has bailed on the trip, which means that she now has to go to Paris alone.
+When Brenda greets them with "Bonjour, travellers" Donna starts fake weeping.
+She's newly freaked out 'cause Kelly has bailed on the trip, which means she now has to go to Paris alone.
 She wails about spending the entire summer by herself and not being able to speak French.
-Brenda tries to buoy her spirits by telling her that she'll make friends, and that she'll learn French in the immersion program, which, incidentally, is the whole purpose of the trip.
-Donna begs Brenda to come to Paris with her, but fortunately Brenda possesses just enough self-awareness to realize that her recent cunty behavior toward her parents would most likely preclude them from paying for such a trip.
-Kelly points out that if Brenda went to Paris, she'd have to leave Dylan, and then babbles about what a beautiful statement Brenda and Dylan are making by temporarily shacking up together.
-Brenda concurs with this line of bullcack and tells her friends that living at Slouchy's house for the past few days has been fantastic.
+Brenda tries to buoy her spirits by assuring her she'll make friends, and that she'll learn French in the immersion program, which, incidentally, is the whole purpose of the trip.
+Donna begs Brenda to come to Paris with her, but fortunately Brenda possesses just enough self-awareness to realize that her recent cunty behavior toward her parents would likely preclude them from paying for such a trip.
+Kelly points out that if Brenda went to Paris, she'd have to leave Dylan, then babbles about what a beautiful statement Brenda and Dylan are making by temporarily shacking up together.
+Brenda concurs with this line of bullcack and tells her friends that living at Slouchy's house for the past few days has been a dream come true.

 Beach.
 Dylan whines to Brandon that Brenda is driving him crazy, but Brandon isn't interested in listening to complaints about his sister.
 He advises Dylan to send Brenda packing, but Dylan refuses to do that because of a major principle.
 However, when Brandon presses him to articulate what this major principle is, Dylan just stares blankly into space.

 The Walsh house.
-Brenda drops by the house to let Mama Walsh know that she's OK, and happy to be with Dylan out in the open.
-She tells her mom she's never been happier, but immediately back-pedals and remarks that living with him isn't always easy.
+Brenda drops by the house to let Mama Walsh know that she's OK and happy to be with Dylan out in the open.
+She tells her mom she's never been happier, but immediately backpedals and remarks that living with him isn't always easy.
 That said, she has no desire to return to Casa Walsh and live under the tyranny of Papa Walsh's rules.
-Mama Walsh abruptly changes the subject and tells Brenda that she has some French language cassettes that she'd like her to pass along to Kelly and Donna.
-Brenda informs her that Kelly has pulled out of the trip, so just Donna will be going.
-Mama Walsh suddenly gets a contemplative look on her face and I'm sure we can guess the ill-fated idea that's hatching inside her head.
+Mama Walsh abruptly changes the subject and tells Brenda that she has some French language cassettes she'd like her to pass along to Kelly and Donna.
+Brenda informs her that Kelly has pulled out of the trip, which means just Donna will be going.
+Mama Walsh suddenly gets a contemplative look on her face and I'm sure we can guess the ill-fated idea that's percolating inside her brain.

 The Walsh house.
 Papa Walsh is shocked to learn that Brenda was at the house that day.
 He tells Mama Walsh that she should have seized her and locked her up in their non-existent basement so she wouldn't have been able to return to Dylan's house.
 An exasperated Mama Walsh explains that she's been thinking about the best way to make things right again with their prickly daughter, then sternly tells her idiot husband to shut the fuck up so she can tell him her idea.